teenagelove/NetworkScanner/README.md

 A powerful network scanning utility for iOS, built with **SwiftUI** and **MVVM** architecture.
 The application provides comprehensive tools for discovering devices on your Local Area Network (LAN) using **MMLanScan** and detecting nearby Bluetooth peripherals with **CoreBluetooth**.
 It features a modern interface with **Lottie** animations and robust data persistence using **CoreData**.

+## ⚠️ Important

+**MAC addresses and device brands are not available on iOS 11+** due to Apple's privacy restrictions.
+This is a system-level limitation affecting all network scanning applications.

 ## ✨ Features

 - **📡 LAN Scanner:** Quickly detect all devices connected to your Wi-Fi network using the robust **MMLanScan** library.